What to expect

 There are two experts conferring in a homeopathic consultation: one is qualified in homeopathic medicine; the other is qualified in the ‘what, where, when and how’ of the patient – you.

-The first consultation usually lasts one to one-and-a-half hours with an adult, and about an hour with a child.
-I will take more notes than you may be used to with a health practitioner; I will do this face to face with you, without a computer between us; and I will ask a great variety of questions, some of which might strike you as odd, particularly if you are presenting with a physical ailment!
+The first consultation usually lasts one to one-and-a-half hours with an adult, and about forty-five minutes to an hour with a child.
+I will take many more notes than you may be used to with a health practitioner; and I will ask a great variety of questions, some of which might strike you as odd, particularly if you are presenting with a physical ailment!
 This is because as well as looking at what you are presenting with, a homeopath needs to know about how you generally 'run'.
 So I will ask about things like:

 Many people find that such an opportunity to take proper stock of their health and well-being is beneficial in itself, even before a prescription has been made.